 - flamen (n.)

-- "ancient Roman priest," 1530s, from Latin flamen "a priest of one deity," of unknown origin, perhaps from PIE root *bhlad- "to worship" (cognates: Gothic blotan, Old English blotan "to sacrifice").
+- "ancient Roman priest," 1530s, from Latin flamen "a priest of one deity," which is of unknown origin, perhaps from PIE root *bhlad- "to worship" (source also of Gothic blotan, Old English blotan "to sacrifice").
 Also used from early 14c., in imitation of Geoffrey of Monmouth, in reference to ancient pre-Christian British priests.
 Related: Flamineous.